 My Co-founder, Victor Grey, has just completed a whitepaper that explains JLINC in five pages.
 JLINC Technical Philosophy provides a concise background rooted in the lineage of ideas that led up to the JLINC protocol, and explains how it achieves a new paradigm for data exchange on the internet.

 This has tremendous implications not only for personal data control and privacy, but now it is increasingly clear, for reestablishing a basis for truth on the internet.
 The academic term for this is ‘data provenance’, a term borrowed from the lineage of art or diamonds to prove where something came from and who has had previous possession of it.
 JLINC provides that for data on the internet.

-JLINC essentially takes some of the same key puzzle pieces that made blockchain possible, and rearranges them in a more simple, elegant, and developer-friendly manner, to achieve a way of controlling how data may be used, after it is shared.
+JLINC essentially takes some of the same key puzzle pieces that made blockchain possible, and rearranges them in a simple, elegant, developer-friendly manner, to achieve a way of controlling how data may be used, after it is shared.

 This is a completely different paradigm than blockchain.
 Instead of trying to establish a global canonical record, JLINC creates conditions whereby each party (or their “agent”) has their own signed copy of all of their own relevant contracts with all other relevant parties.
 Then the audit trail for that can be distributed wherever any party wants to put it.

 The key puzzle pieces are: standard PKI (cryptographic key pair signatures), hashes (essentially digital fingerprints), and the emerging standard way to record digital identity (called DIDs), as well as standard webtokens that allow these pieces to be moved across the internet in compact transactions.